Everything we know about the pangolin — the scaly mammal that may have spread the coronavirus to humans

 A group of researchers from South China Agricultural University found that samples from coronavirus patients were 99% identical to samples of the virus taken from wild pangolins, according to China’s official Xinhua news agency.
 Their research hasn’t been published or confirmed by other experts, but scientists say the results make sense, given what we know about the animals.

-If bats drop feces or saliva onto food that’s consumed by a pangolin, the animal can become a carrier of the coronavirus.
-Humans can then be exposed by consuming pangolins before the virus is transmitted from person to person.
+If bats drop faeces or saliva onto food that’s consumed by a pangolin, the animal can become a carrier of the coronavirus.
+Humans can then be exposed by consuming pangolins, allowing the virus to then be transmitted from person to person.

 What we know about pangolins so far